ebeneditos/telegram.bot/index.md

 The `Updater` class continuously fetches new updates from Telegram and passes them on to the `Dispatcher` class.
 If you create an `Updater` object, it will create a `Dispatcher`.
 You can then register handlers of different types in the `Dispatcher`, which will sort the updates fetched by the `Updater` according to the handlers you registered, and deliver them to a callback function that you defined.
 Every handler is an instance of any subclass of the `Handler` class.

-Finally you can run the bot with its method `bot$start_polling()`, which runs a loop that has the following structure:
+Finally you can run the bot with its method `start_polling()`, which runs a loop that has the following structure:

 1. Get updates through the `getUpdates` method using Long Polling.
 2. Dispatch each update to the appropriate process function.